gohugoio/hugo/content/functions/with.md

 deprecated: false
 ---

-An alternative way of writing the "`if`" and then referencing the same value is to use `with` instead. `with` rebinds the context (`.`) within its scope and skips the block if the variable is absent.
+An alternative way of writing an `if` statement and then referencing the same value is to use `with` instead. `with` rebinds the context (`.`) within its scope and skips the block if the variable is absent or unset.

-The following example checks for a [user-defined site variable](/variables/site/) defined as `twitteruser` in your [site configuration](/getting-started/configuration/).
+The following example checks for a [user-defined site variable](/variables/site/) called `twitteruser`.
 If the key-value is not set, the following will render nothing:

 {{% code file="layouts/partials/twitter.html" %}}
 ```html